Patient education: Anaphylaxis symptoms and diagnosis (Beyond the Basics)

 In teens and adults, peanuts, tree nuts, fish, and crustaceans (shellfish such as shrimp) are the most common triggers.

-Any food, including fruits and vegetables, and some spices and food additives, can cause anaphylaxis.
+Any food, including fruits, vegetables, seeds, and some spices and food additives, can cause anaphylaxis.

-- Latex from natural rubber, found in some latex gloves, balloons, condoms, sports equipment, and medical products
+●Latex from natural rubber, found in some latex gloves, balloons, condoms, sports equipment, and medical supplies.

-- Less common triggers include exposure to airborne allergens (such as horse dander), human seminal fluid, and cold temperatures.
+●Less common triggers include exposure to airborne allergens (such as horse dander), human seminal fluid, cold water, or cold air.

-Sometimes a specific trigger cannot be identified, even after a thorough evaluation.
+Sometimes, a specific trigger cannot be identified, even after a thorough evaluation.
 This condition is called idiopathic anaphylaxis.
-(See "Patient information: Anaphylaxis treatment and prevention (Beyond the Basics)".)
+(See "Patient education: Anaphylaxis treatment and prevention of recurrences (Beyond the Basics)".)

-If a person with IgE antibodies to a specific allergen is exposed to that allergen again, the cells may suddenly become activated.
-The activated cells release large amounts of inflammation-causing chemicals (including histamine) into the blood stream, causing anaphylaxis.
+If a person with IgE antibodies to a specific allergen is exposed to that allergen again, these cells may suddenly become activated to release large amounts of inflammation-causing chemicals (including histamine and tryptase) into the bloodstream.

-The chemicals released from the cells cause the signs and symptoms typical of anaphylaxis.
-(See 'Anaphylaxis symptoms' above.)
-The allergic reaction can be so strong that it becomes life-threatening; for example, sudden severe swelling in the throat can lead to suffocation.
+These chemicals cause the signs and symptoms typical of anaphylaxis (see 'Anaphylaxis symptoms' above).
+The allergic reaction can be so strong that it becomes life-threatening.
+For example, sudden severe swelling in the throat can lead to suffocation.

 In some people with anaphylaxis, the reaction is caused by a process that does not involve allergens and IgE.
+Some people have too many mast cells or overly active mast cells.
 However, the symptoms and treatment are the same.

 ANAPHYLAXIS RISK FACTORS

-- Previous sudden severe allergic reaction involving the whole body — People who have had allergic reactions to a particular substance in the past are at increased risk of anaphylaxis.
-However, the severity of past allergic reactions does not reliably predict the severity of future reactions; people with mild reactions in the past may experience severe anaphylactic reactions in the future.
+●Previous severe anaphylactic reactions – People who have had allergic reactions to a particular substance in the past are at increased risk of anaphylaxis.
+However, the severity of past allergic reactions does not reliably predict the severity of future reactions.
+People with mild reactions in the past may experience severe anaphylactic reactions in the future.

-The diagnosis of anaphylaxis is based upon symptoms that occur suddenly after being exposed to a potential trigger, such as a food, medication, or insect sting.
+The diagnosis of anaphylaxis is based on symptoms that occur within minutes to a few hours after exposure to a potential trigger, such as a food, medication, or insect sting.

-Is it anaphylaxis or another problem? — A number of other health problems can cause symptoms that are similar to those of anaphylaxis.
+Is it anaphylaxis or another problem? — Other health problems can cause symptoms that are similar to those of anaphylaxis.
 These include a severe asthma attack, a heart attack, a panic attack, or even food poisoning.
-Evaluation by a specialist can help to clarify the diagnosis.
+After the acute anaphylactic episode, follow-up evaluation by an allergy specialist can help to clarify the diagnosis.

-Tryptase is a protein that is released into the blood during an anaphylactic reaction.
-An increased amount of tryptase can sometimes be measured in a blood sample collected during the first three hours after anaphylaxis symptoms have begun, eg, after a medication has been taken or after an insect sting.
+Tryptase is one of the natural chemicals released into the blood during an anaphylactic reaction.
+An increased amount of tryptase can sometimes be measured in a blood sample collected during the first three hours after anaphylaxis symptoms have begun (eg, after a medication has been taken or after an insect sting).
 However, tryptase levels are seldom elevated in food-induced anaphylaxis.
+A normal tryptase level does not exclude the diagnosis of anaphylaxis.

 The treatment and prevention of anaphylaxis are discussed separately.
-(See "Patient information: Anaphylaxis treatment and prevention (Beyond the Basics)".)
+(See "Patient education: Anaphylaxis treatment and prevention of recurrences (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION